To catch a falling robber: Introduction

-The robber starts at the full set $\{1,\ldots,n\}$; the cops start at the empty set $\nul$.
+The robber starts at the full set $\{1,\dots,n\}$; the cops start at the empty set $\nul$.
 On the $k$th round, the cops all move from level $k-1$ to level $k$, and then the robber moves from level $n+1-k$ to level $n-k$.
 If the cops catch the robber, then they do so on round $\CL{n/2}$ at level $\CL{n/2}$, when they move if $n$ is odd, and by the robber moving onto them if $n$ is even.

 Let $c_n$ denote the minimum number of cops that can guarantee winning the game.
-Hill~\cite{Hil08} provided the lower bound $2^{n/2}$ for even $n$ and $\CH{n}{\CL{n/2}}$ for odd $n$.
-Note that in this variant the cops have in some sense only one chance to catch the robber, on the middle level.
-When the cops have the opportunity to chase the robber by moving both up and down, it is known that the value is much smaller, with the cop number of the $n$-dimensional hypercube graph being $\CL{(n+1)/2}~\cite{MM87}$.
+Hill~\cite{Hil08} provided the lower bound $2^{n/2}$ for even $n$ and $\CH{n}{\CL{n/2}}2^{-\FL{n/2}}$ for odd $n$; the former bound exceeds the latter by a factor of $\Theta(\sqrt{n})$.
+Note that here the cops have in some sense only one chance to catch the robber, on the middle level.
+When the cops can chase the robber by moving both up and down, the value is much smaller, with the cop number of the $n$-dimensional hypercube graph being $\CL{(n+1)/2}~\cite{MM87}$.

-We first include a proof of Hill's lower bound, since its ideas motivate our arguments.
-We then prove our main result: an upper bound that is within a factor of $O(\ln n)$ times this lower bound.
+We begin with a proof of Hill's lower bound, since its ideas motivate our arguments.
+(The proof below is essentially Hill's original proof, albeit presented more concisely.)
+We then prove our result: an upper bound within a factor of $O(\ln n)$ of this lower bound.

 \begin{theorem}[\cite{Hil08}] $c_n \ge \left \{ \right.$ \end{theorem} \begin{proof} After each move by the robber, some cops may no longer lie below the robber.
 Such cops are effectively eliminated from the game.
 We call them {\em evaded cops}; cops not yet evaded are {\em surviving cops}.